codacy/codacy-pmd/src/main/resources/docs/description/java_typeresolution_CloneMethodMustImplementCloneable.md

-The method `clone()` should only be implemented if the `class` implements the `Cloneable` interface with the exception of a `final` method that only throws `CloneNotSupportedException`.
+Since: PMD 3.9

-This version uses PMD’s type resolution facilities, and can detect if the class implements or extends a `Cloneable` class.
+The method clone() should only be implemented if the class implements the Cloneable interface with the exception of a final method that only throws CloneNotSupportedException.
+This version uses PMD's type resolution facilities, and can detect if the class implements or extends a Cloneable class.

-Ex:
+Example(s):
 ```
 public class MyClass {
 	public Object clone() throws CloneNotSupportedException {